fernandoval/Springy/documentation/en/consts.md

-# consts - The main application configuration file
+# consts.php - The main application configuration file

 ## Definition

-The *consts* file is the general configuration script for the application.
+The *consts.php* file is the general configuration script for the application.

 This script sets application configurations in `Kernel` class.